mohamadasadizade/PDB-multichain-renumbering/README.md

 # PDB-multichain-renumbering
-Renumbering chain's atoms in multichain protein PDB files to use in HADDOCK
+Renumbering chain's atoms in multichain protein PDB files

 1-Change the line number that atom Coordinates start and end based on your PDB file.